aws-samples/aws-iam-access-analyzer-samples/README.md

 #### [Validate Policy API(s)](01-validate-policy/)

 The ValidatePolicy API requests the validation of a policy and returns a list of findings.
 The findings help you identify issues and provide actionable recommendations to resolve the issue and enable you to author functional policies that meet security best practices.
+The ValidatePolicy API supports identity policies, service control policies, and resource policies.

+The ValidatePolicy API supports resource policies from resources that are not currently supported by IAM Access Analyzer, such as SNS and API Gateway.

 **Learn More:**
 - [AWS API](https://docs.aws.amazon.com/access-analyzer/latest/APIReference/API_ValidatePolicy.html)